-Uniting the strengths of a number of research centres and groups, the Manchester Urban Institute is the culmination of an impressive history of urban studies at the University of Manchester spanning more than four decades.
+Uniting the strengths of a number of research groupings, the Manchester Urban Institute is the culmination of an impressive history of urban studies at The University of Manchester spanning more than four decades.

 Making a difference to UK cities

 Since the 1980s a number of research centres have been established with different urban specialisms in the global north.
 The Centre of Urban Policy Studies was formed by Professor Brian Robson in 1983 to develop research on UK urban and regional policy, while in 2000 the Centre for Urban and Regional Ecology was set up to address the challenge facing the UK of steering our behaviour, settlements and landscapes towards more sustainable futures.

 Both centres consisted largely of environmental scientists, geographers and planners and where the focus was on cities in the most industrialized economies.
 Former colleagues such as Michael Bradford, Peter Dicken, Jamie Peck and Adam Tickell contributed to this agenda through their work on urban and regional restructuring in a globalising world.

 The Global Urban Research Centre and the Manchester Architecture Research Centre (MARC) were each established in 2007, reflecting both the growing number of disciplines working on urban issues and the urbanizing of the global south.

 Anthropologists, architects, development studies scholars, human geographers and planners, working on issues of urban design, housing, informality, inequality and planning, were researching cities in Africa, Central and Eastern Europe, East Asia and Latin and South America.

 Under Caroline Moser, GURC launched the interdisciplinary MSc Global Urban Development and Planning, which gave graduate students a broad training in the challenges facing cities from around the world.

 A research network